13 of the most-liked players in PL history: Zola, Alonso, Crouch & more

 Juninho joining Middlesbrough once was weird.
-Juninho joining Middlesbrough for a second time was quite endearing.
+Juninho joining Middlesbrough for a second time was endearing.
 Juninho joining Middlesbrough for a third time was heroic.

 He may have won a World Cup with Brazil, but helping Boro to their one and only honour, the 2004 League Cup, was just as significant.